 Kerry’s qualifications include significant lived experience and a Master of Education from UTS.
 She is also a Graduate of the Australian Institute of Company Directors.
 She is particularly interested in innovative housing models which offer shared equity and the long term security of a place to call home.
 She currently works as a community resilience practitioner through KemJ and with the Burbangana Group, an Aboriginal owned for purpose consulting company.

 Kerry is deeply grateful that she lives on Gumbaynggirr country and hopes with all her heart that we can collectively preserve and protect our natural environment as the climate change emergency continues to unfold.
 She believes that the future rests on real positive change being driven by local communities – but also knows that good government policy and investment certainly will help.

 Emma’s interest in housing has followed her throughout the years.
 Professionally, it has been clear that having stable housing provides the foundation for other needs to be addressed.
-Personally, she grew up on the wrong wide of the tracks and experienced the stigma related to assumptions about particular neighbourhoods.
-Later, living on an intentional community showed that hot water and clear boundaries do have their benefits (although there are many other great things about MOs).
-And after a few years of the ‘Bellingen rental shuffle’ she was lucky enough (i.e. parental support and a caring local agent) to grab hold of an entry rung into the property ladder before it disappeared out of reach like being experienced by so many currently.
+Personally, she grew up in a multicultural neighbourhood and saw the benefits of stable housing, community engagement and passionate community workers as well as the stigma that can be attached to locations, groups and types of houses.
+Later, living on an intentional community was an opportunity to learn more about another housing model with strong community and environmental emphasis but eventually she prioritised hot water and clearer boundaries (although there are many great things about MOs).
+After a few years of the ‘Bellingen rental shuffle’ she was lucky enough to grab hold of an entry rung into the property ladder before it disappeared out of reach like being experienced by so many currently.

 Emma’s passion is to see systemic change to the housing system and a much greater variety of housing options so that everyone can have access to a safe, secure, affordable home and a place to belong.